cheers023/RushiaModSpritesAndConfig/README.md

 - This could be a config error.
 Ensure you have downloaded the mod properly.
 If not, try deleting the old mod folder and reinstalling it.
 Also, do the #1 solution.

 ### 4. Edited the Mod via in-game character editor and other issues:
 - If you accidentally edit the mod via in-game character editor, 100% chance the mod config changed and the whole mod won't work anymore.
 Delete the whole mod folder and reinstall the mod again.
-Refer to #1 solution.
+Also, do the #1 solution.

 For you did the troubleshooting above and still have issues: DM [@tomokinji3](https://twitter.com/tomokinji3) on Twitter/X.